-- (1) Payment of user fees for applications of recognition of exemption on Form 1023 or Form 1023-EZ.
-User fees for applications for recognition of exemption on Form 1023 or Form 1023-EZ must be paid through www.pay.gov. - (2) Payment of user fees for all other requests.
-Except as provided in section 14.06(1), each request to the Service for a determination letter must be accompanied by a check, payable to the United States Treasury, in the appropriate amount.
+- (1) Payment of user fees for applications of recognition of exemption on Form 1023, Form 1023-EZ, or Form 1024-A. User fees for applications for recognition of exemption on Form 1023, Form 1023-EZ, or Form 1024-A must be paid through www.pay.gov. - (2) Payment of user fees for all other requests.
+Except as provided in section 14.06(1) of this revenue procedure, each request to the Service for a determination letter must be accompanied by a check, payable to the United States Treasury, in the appropriate amount.
 Taxpayers should not send cash.

 The check may be converted to an electronic fund transfer.
-"Electronic fund transfer" is the term used to refer to the process in which the Service electronically instructs the financial institution holding the funds to transfer funds from the account named on the check to the U.S. Treasury account, rather than processing the check.
+"Electronic fund transfer" is the term used to refer to the process in which the Service electronically instructs the financial institution holding the funds to transfer funds from the account named on the check to the United States Treasury account, rather than processing the check.
 By sending a completed, signed check to the Service, the Service is authorized to copy the check and to use the account information from the check to make an electronic fund transfer from the account for the same amount as the check.
 If the electronic fund transfer cannot be processed for technical reasons, the Service is authorized to process the copy of the check.